perrette/scribe/README.md

 ### Virtual keyboard (experimental)

 By default the content of the transcription is pasted to the clipboard, and it is up to the user to paste (e.g. Ctrl + V).
+However with the `vosk` backend and its realtime transcription, it is very handy to have the keys sent directly to the keyboard.
+That can be achieve with the `--keyboard` option.

 With the `--keyboard` option `scribe` will attempt to simulate a keyboard and send transcribed characters to the applcation under focus:

 ```bash